utnesp/qPCR_ddCt_tcltk2/README.md

 So you have been strugling with excel to get the qPCR results analysed?
 It took you one hour in generating the results demanded by your supervisor?
 I believe you!
 Then maybe this tool could help you getting the results ready in less than 2 minutes!
 The program is easy to understand, and works well on OSX (and I guess UNIX as well).
 Windows user might have problems, but we can sort this out together if you need my help.

-To start the software, download and open tktclk_ddct.R.
+To start the software, download and open tcltk2_ddct.Rexec.
+You can download using the green "Clone or download" button in the upper right corner.
+If you save as zip, unzip the contents and open the folder.
+Click on the tcltk2_ddct.Rexec file, and it should start.
+I tested this on my own machine, and it works for me.
+If you have any problems, please send me an inquiry so that it can be fixed.

 # Input format requirements